 Step 8: In the resulting window, click Delete to confirm.
 Make sure you don’t click Delete Volume Group.
 If you have any other Data drives, delete them too, but leave the regular Macintosh HD drive alone.

-Step 9: Select your main volume — again, typically it’s Macintosh HD.
-Click Edit located on the menu bar followed by Erase… on the drop-down menu.
-Assign a name (or stick with Macintosh HD if you like) and select a format.
+Step 9: Select your main volume — again, typically it’s Macintosh HD — and then click the Erase button.
+Assign a name (or stick with Macintosh HD) and select a format.

 Note: For file format, you should choose either APFS or Mac OS Extended (Journaled).
 Disk Utility shows the recommended format by default — stick with that unless you have a specific reason for another format.

 Step 10: Click Erase.
 You may see a prompt for your Apple ID info.

 Finally, erasing your Mac’s drive could take some time.
 When it’s finished, close Disk Utility to return to the MacOS Utilities window.